Hello

 over the years) useful to others, but avoiding the logistic difficulties

-and limitations to organize an exhibition of my collection, but still
+and limitations to organize an exhibition of my collection, and still

 sharing as much knowledge as possible.
 The collection can now be viewed